 Frequently Asked Questions

-The main difference between patients and clients has to do with whether or not you’ve established care with Dr. Zelfand in person.
+The main difference between patients and clients has to do with whether or not you’ve established and continued care with Dr. Zelfand in person.
 This in turn determines how many services she can legally and ethically provide to you.
-Dr. Z cannot act as a physician or treat patients living in other states or countries unless they first come to Oregon for a visit in person.
+Dr. Z cannot act as a physician or treat patients living in other states or countries unless they first come to her office for a visit in person and return at least once a year.
 This rule is mandated by the governing board, so we cannot make any exceptions.

-Some of my clients have just one or two sessions with to help point them in the right direction.
+Some clients have just one or two sessions to help point them in the right direction.
 Other clients check in every few weeks to continue chipping away at chronic health issues.
-You’re also welcome to start out as a client and then decide you want to come see me in person and become a patient.
-Dr. Zelfand is here to support you as much or as little as you desire.

 Dr. Zelfand is out-of-network with all major insurance, and therefore does not bill health insurance directly for medical services.
 If you have out-of-network benefits, however, let us know and we will provide you with all of the forms you’ll need for reimbursement.
 Call your insurance carrier to see how much they’ll reimburse you for a visit with us.
 (For more details, check out our handy resource page before calling your insurance.)
 Do not bother calling if you have Medicare, Medicaid, or Tri-Care; those programs rarely, if ever, reimburse for out of network care.